ddmsd/ddmsd.github.io/_posts/2017-11-10-Python-Cyclomatic-Complexity.md

 else:
     action_default()
 ```
+This code works.
+But if you submit it in a large team, this code can be fragile.
+Other developers might add some inner logic or operations inside each `if`.
+This will make it *inhomogeneous* as described in the next section and difficult to refactor later.

 ### Dictionary Mapping
 A clean way for this situation is to create a mapping dictionary.
 In Python, functions are also object.
 So the code above can be written as this